 The Port Arthur Historic Sites are among Australia’s most popular and scenic heritage attractions.
 These are places of exceptional beauty, and our visitors are welcome to take photographs and make audio and video recordings at the sites for their own use and to share with family and friends #portarthurtassie.

 Any commercial production requires written approval and is subject to PAHSMA’s Filming and Photography Guidelines, which are incorporated in the application form.
 A commercial production refers to photographs or recordings undertaken professionally or for a financial consideration, either on consignment for another party, or with a view to selling or hiring the imagery obtained, or for promotion of a product or service.
 This permission must be obtained prior to any photography or filming taking place.
 For more information, please contact us.

 The use of Remotely-Piloted Aircraft (UAV or ‘drones’)

-The commercial use of a RPA may be considered with the provision of evidence of Civil Aviation Safety Authority (CASA) certification and the associated Public Liability insurance along with the completed Filming and Photography Application at least 10 business days prior to filming.
+The commercial use of a RPA may be considered with the provision of evidence of Civil Aviation Safety Authority (CASA) certification and the associated Public Liability insurance along with the completed Filming and Photography Application form at least 10 business days prior to filming.

 As per CASA regulations any RPA’s used within the vicinity of Port Arthur Historic Site (including Point Puer) must not exceed 45 metres altitude.